January is often the coldest month of the year and a time when natural food sources for garden wildlife are in short supply.

 Help your garden wildlife survive the winter, with the help of our jobs checklist for January.

-Keep birds feeders full of food such as peanuts, sunflower hearts and suet products.
+Keep birds feeders full of calorie-rich food such as peanuts, sunflower hearts and suet products.
 Put seed mix, chopped apples and grated cheese on ground-feeding stations for ground feeders like robins, thrushes and blackbirds.
-Here’s how to make fat cakes for birds.

 Check bird boxes

-Check bird boxes to make sure they are still safely fixed to the fence or wall and haven’t rotted.
+Check bird boxes to make sure they’re still safely fixed to the fence or wall and haven’t rotted.
 Remove any nesting material from previous years.
-If you need to replace the box or have space for more, bird boxes are available to buy and easy to make – here’s how to build a bird box.
+Replace old or damaged boxes with new ones.

-You can recycle your Christmas tree by removing branches and bundling them together to make wildlife habitats.
+Recycle your Christmas tree by removing branches and bundling them together to make wildlife habitats to tuck at the back of the border.
 You can also chop up the trunk and add the pieces to your log pile.

 If you accidentally unearth a queen bee while digging, don’t rebury her.
 Gently put her somewhere cold and dry where she can continue hibernating and offer her a sugar solution of equal parts sugar and water in a bottle top or something similar.
 This will boost her energy to provide a new hibernation site and she may even establish an early nest.